Do Go On - 425 - The WWI Christmas Truce

 Yes, there's not a real.

-All right, I would like to thank
+I would like to thank from Location Unknown.

 A big shout out.

-what's the Christmas version?
+What's the Christmas version?

 I reckon the North Pole.

-The least Christmassy place in the world.
+The least Christmasy place in the world.

 Deep within the fortress of the South Pole,